A unique undertaking:To celebrate the words that have shaped America.

-Founded in 1979, the nonprofit organization was created with a unique and unprecedented goal: to curate and publish authoritative new editions of America’s best writing, including acknowledged classics, neglected masterpieces, and historically significant documents and texts.
+Now celebrating its thirty-fifth anniversary, Library of America was created with a unique and unprecedented goal: to curate and publish authoritative new editions of America’s best and most significant writing, including acknowledged classics, neglected masterpieces, and historically important documents and texts.

-Now widely recognized as the definitive collection of American writing, Library of America volumes encompass all periods and genres and showcase the vitality and variety of America’s literary legacy.
+Widely recognized as the definitive collection of American writing, Library of America editions encompass all periods and genres and showcase the vitality and variety of America’s literary legacy.

 “There’s nothing like Library of America, it’s a national treasure—true to the protean, multi-vocal, democratic spirit of America itself.”—Tony Kushner (Pulitzer Prize–winning playwright)

 More than a publisher, Library of America is an essential part of the cultural landscape.
 It is an invaluable portal through which the words and ideas that formed and continue to shape our nation can enrich readers’ lives for years to come.

 “America is hard to see,” poet laureate Robert Frost famously wrote.
 Although in this poem Frost alluded to Columbus’s difficulty in navigating toward these shores, his words resonate with the continued challenge of clearly understanding a nation so diverse and so complex.